 Controlling foliar diseases in vetch can be expensive.
-Effective disease management relies on variety and paddock selection, plus the use of clean seed, best agronomic practice and the strategic use of fungicides (see Section 7.1 Disease management).
+Effective disease management relies on variety and paddock selection, plus the use of clean seed, best agronomic practice and the strategic use of fungicides (Section 7 In-crop management - disease).

 Time of sowing and seasonal conditions influence the incidence of foliar disease, particularly Botrytis grey mould (BGM).
 A dense canopy is conducive to BGM in a wet season.